KellenMossner/Machine-Learning/NaiveBayesClassifier/README.md

 3. Train the classifier using labeled training data: `classifier.fit(X_train, y_train)`
 4. Predict the class labels for new instances: `predictions = classifier.predict(X_test)`
 5. Evaluate the accuracy of the classifier: `accuracy = classifier.evaluate(X_test, y_test)`

+## Requirements

+To run this code, you need the following dependencies:

+- Python 3.x
+- Numpy